Notice to Professional Consultants

 4/18 version must be used when responding to the advertisement.
 The form will be a single file not to exceed 1MB in size in Adobe PDF format (unzipped), and the form completed in its entirety will not exceed the six 8 ½ x 11 pages provided in the form unless otherwise indicated in the advertisement.

 The content of the Letter cannot go beyond Page 3 of the form.
 Pages 4, 5, and 6 of the form are reserved for the tables listing prime and subconsultants by work type.
 Consultants must not add additional pages to the form.
 Formatting requirements consist of a font size of 11, with ½ inch margins.

 Please be aware that all font (including graphics, tables, and captions on photos) must be standard arial narrow, 11 point font, single line spacing with no modification of font or spacing allowed.
 Please retain the source document as it may be requested at a later date within the procurement process, for audit purposes.

 The Department reserves the right to periodically sample letters of response to ensure compliance with format submittal requirements.
 All other advertisement submittal requirements will be verified with each Letter submittal.
 Failure to comply with the submittal requirements may cause the Letter of Response to be considered

 non-responsive.
 Consultants should receive an e-mailed Return Receipt acknowledgement within 2 hours of submittal to the indicated response address.
-If a Return Receipt acknowledgement is not received by the Consultant within 2 hours, or by
+If a Return Receipt acknowledgement is not received by the Consultant, please call the

-the time and date due, please call the advertisement contact (within normal business hours) to verify the Department's receipt of your e-mailed Letter of Response.
-Letters of Response should not contain links to other web pages and will, at a minimum,
+appropriate Professional Services Office (within normal business hours) to verify the Department's receipt of your e-mailed Letter of Response.

 - Project Name/DOT Financial Management Number